NovaThh/java-chat-server/README.md

 # java-chat-server
-Client Server chat room using Java
+A project for Client Server chat room using Java